Cere Partnerships Overview

 - Lithium Finance — Lithium is a collective-intelligence pricing oracle that provides data on private, illiquid assets.
 By using Cere’s DDC, Lithium will be better positioned to protect price-sensitive data.
 In turn, Lithium will help Cere promote the Data Privacy Alliance to construct a gateway for DeFi protocols that want to reinforce data privacy.

 - Polygon — Cere’s partnership with Polygon has fortified its position within the gaming and NFT markets.
 Being a Layer 2 solution, Polygon complements Cere’s desire to facilitate interoperability among blockchains.
-In turn, Polygon’s recent $3 million investment in Cere will enable it to integrate Cere’s DDC into Polygon’s protocol and framework (as it did with Polkadot).
+In turn, Polygon’s recent purchase of $3 million in $CERE will enable it to integrate Cere’s DDC into Polygon’s protocol and framework (as it did with Polkadot).

 Polygon appears especially keen on the ability of Cere’s DDC to leverage enterprise data outside of a walled garden approach that is common among Big Tech firms.
 For Cere, Polygon’s cross-chain support of its NFT standard has only strengthened its appeal among NFT owners.